ckswilliams/modOpenREM/docs/charts.rst

    :height: 587px
    :alt: OpenREM chart of mean DLP screenshot

-The tooltip of each bar shows the user the name of the protocol, the number of acquisitions of that type and also the mean DLP and/or CTDI\ :sub:`vol` value.
+The tooltip of each bar shows the user the name of the protocol, the number of acquisitions of that type and also the mean or median DLP.

 Clicking on an individual bar takes the user to a histogram of DLP for that protocol.
 The tooltip for each histogram bar shows the number of acquisitions.
 The histogram tooltip also includes a link that will take the user to the list of studies that contain the acquisitions represented by that histogram bar:

 .. image:: img/ChartCTMeanDLPhistogram.png
    :width: 930px